Striving For Excellence

 We believe in the human ability to transform and heal through self-awareness, supportive communities, holistic care, and reclamation of personal and collective agency.
 Lasting healing and transformation happens on each of these levels simultaneously: in our selves, our communities, and our society at large.

 Healing is a Creative Act

-Healing is a Creative Act: There is no need for mental health care to be sterile, punitive, or oppressive in any way.
+There is no need for mental health care to be sterile, punitive, or oppressive in any way.
 Rather, caring for ourselves and one another is a deeply creative practice which affords us the opportunity to reinvent our relationships to our experiences, our bodies, our past, present, and future, and one another.

-Health is A Continuum
+Health is a Continuum

-Health is A Continuum: We do not see mental health care as a stigmatized practice to be undertaken only among those labeled “extreme”.
+We do not see mental health care as a stigmatized practice to be undertaken only among those labeled “extreme”.
 Rather, we recognize that in a fundamentally unhealthy society, transformative recovery and mental health care can be practiced in all communities among all people, as a part of daily life.

 We value democratic, non-hierarchical ways of organizing, in which no single perspective of mental health is valued over others.
 We aim to be “inclusive by design”, meaning we create space for all voices and continuously obtain feedback and insight from the communities we hope to support.
 Within IDHA we practice:

 We share all necessary information with one another regarding our work through the Institute.
 Decision-making processes are clear and designed to maximize democratic participation.

 Equalizing Power and Resources